MicrosoftDocs/memdocs/memdocs/intune/protect/derived-credentials.md

 - **Entrust Datacard**
 - **Intercede**

 For Windows, users do not work through a smartcard registration process to obtain a certificate for use as a derived credential.
-Instead, the user needs to install the app for Windows from the derived credential provider.
+Instead, the user needs to install the app for Windows, which is obtained from the derived credential provider.
 To use derived credentials with windows, complete the following configurations:

 1. **Install the app from the Derived Credential providers on the Windows device**.

    When you install the Windows app from a derived credential provider on a Windows device, the derived certificate is added to that devices Windows certificate store.
 After the certificate is added to the device, it becomes available for use a derived credential authentication method.

-   The app can be deployed to Users, or directly installed by the user of the device.
+   After you get the app from your chosen provider, the app can be deployed to Users, or directly installed by the user of the device.

 2. **Configure Wi-Fi and VPN profiles to use derived credentials as the authentication method**.